Holistic Robust Data-Driven Decisions: Robustness Against Noise and Misspecification

 with parameters $\cN$ and $\alpha \in [0,1]$.
 As visualized in Figure \ref{fig:LP-DRO} the LP-DRO predictor takes the supremum over all distributions close in probability.

-Intuitively, the ball $\{\Pb'\in \cP \; : \; \rho_{\cN}(\Pemp{T},\Pb') \leq \alpha\}$ contains all the distributions that can be obtained from shifting $\Pemp{T}$ by subtracting noise bounded in the set $\cN$ and misspecifying each sample randomly with a probability less than $\alpha$.
+Intuitively, the ball $\{\Pb'\in \cP \; : \; \LP_{\cN}(\Pemp{T},\Pb') \leq \alpha\}$ contains all the distributions that can be obtained from shifting $\Pemp{T}$ by subtracting noise bounded in the set $\cN$ and misspecifying a random arbitrary fraction $\alpha$ of all data points.
 In fact, the distribution $\gamma$ in Equation \eqref{eq: LP pseudo-metric} can be interpreted as a coupling moving the distribution $\mu$ into the distribution $\nu$ ($\hat{\Pb}_T$ into $\Pb'$ in \eqref{eq: LP-DRO predictor}) and the objective function as the probability that a sample has been moved beyond the set $\cN$.
-Hence, $\rho_{\cN}(\Pemp{T},\Pb') \leq \alpha$ ensures that there exists a coupling that moves $\hat{\Pb}_T$ into $\Pb'$ by perturbing less than a fraction $\alpha$ of the data by beyond the set $\cN$.
+Hence, $\LP_{\cN}(\Pemp{T},\Pb') \leq \alpha$ ensures that there exists a coupling that moves $\hat{\Pb}_T$ into $\Pb'$ by perturbing less than a fraction $\alpha$ of the data by beyond the set $\cN$.
 This is the misspecified part of the data.
-The remaining $1-\alpha$ percent (or more) is perturbed by noise bounded in the set $\cN$.
+The remaining $1-\alpha$ fraction (or more) is perturbed by noise bounded in the set $\cN$.
 This is the noisy part of the data.
-The LP-DRO predictor is therefore by construction expected to be robust against all noise which is known to realize in $\cN$ and misspecification at up to a fraction $\alpha$ of all data.
-We prove formally this robustness in the following theorem.
-In particular, Theorem \ref{thm: LP-DRO robustness} states that the LP ambiguity set precisely characterizes all potential values of the unknown out-of-sample distribution $\mathbb P$ could take, given a fully observed distribution $\Pb^c$ of the corrupted data.
+The LP ambiguity set is therefore by construction expected to capture precisely our considered data alteration|noise and misspecification.
+We formalize this in the following theorem.
+Proofs of this section are deferred to Appendix \ref{App: proof of sec LP}.